 Permits and paperwork for the Everest Base Camp Trek

-You will need Khumbu Pasang Lhamu Rural Municipality Permit, and a Sagarmatha National Park permit.
-The trekking agency that is providing the service to you will do all the permits and papers works.
+You will need a Khumbu Pasang Lhamu Rural Municipality Permit and a Sagarmatha National Park permit.
+The trekking agency that is providing the service to you will do all the permits and paperwork.

 Permit cost